Crehab/odin-recipes/README.md

     and links of web pages inside the current website.
 - ordered lists and unordered lists

-The Odin Project definitely helped me to Gain these Basic Knowledge about HTML with the help of this Hands-on Project, It made me to think and Build the Webpages, rather than just passively learning the material and forgetting it later on.
+The Odin Project definitely helped me to gain these basic knowledge about HTML with the help of this hands-on project, It made me to think and build the webpages, rather than just passively learning the material and forgetting it later on.

-Check out the Website by Clicking on this Link
+Check out the website by clicking on this link

 https://crehab.github.io/odin-recipes/